ArtHitParade

 The portrait of Philip IV by Velazquez, acquired by the British government for 6000 guineas, was however not the highest result of the sale.

-Indeed, a Louis XVI commode and secretaire had been sold separately, and to two different clients, for a price quoted as "enormous,never before given for a piece of furniture" in the article, of 9450 pounds each.
+Indeed, a Louis XVI commode and secretaire had been sold separately, and to two different clients, for a price quoted as "enormous, never before given for a piece of furniture" in the article, of 9450 pounds each.
 Mounted in gilt bronze by Gouthière, these two ebony furniture lacquered in black and gold are bearing the monogram of Marie-Antoinette.

-This commode and its secrétaire en suite had been included in the Hamilton sale.
-Like the two royal furniture discussed above, they are from Louis XVI time, mounted in bronze and lacquered.
-They are attributed to Adam Weisweiler.
+The sale of the Safra collection by Sotheby's lasted four days, from October 18 to 21, 2011.
+A pair of furniture was sold for $ 6.9M from a lower estimate of $ 5M, lot 749.
+This commode and its secrétaire en suite have a provenance from the Hamilton sale.
+Like the two royal furniture discussed above, they are from Louis XVI period, mounted in bronze and lacquered.

 Ancient French Furniture